 “What happened?” we asked after a lengthy pause.

-This guy was such an anomaly for me that he defined, for me, the other 99.9999% of the population who tells this story.
-Our rewrites involve the main character of our story reacting to a bully in a manner equivalent to Indiana Jones shooting the Arab swordsman after his intricate displays of prowess with a scimitar.
-If that agent’s goal was to limit the 99.9999% of of authors vying for his services, I suspect this note accomplished that for him, and put the fear in a whole lot more.
+This guy was such an anomaly for me that he defined, for me, the other 99.9999% of the population who tell their story.
+The rest of us rewrite our main character of our story reacting to a bully in a manner equivalent to Indiana Jones shooting the Arab swordsman after his intricate displays of prowess with a scimitar.
+If that literary agent’s goal was to limit the 99.9999% of authors vying for his services, I suspect this note accomplished that for him, and put the fear in a whole lot more.

 The second rule concerns fiction, and that is there are no rules regarding truth, as I believe when a reader purchases a fiction book, or reads a short fictional story, they enter into an agreement with the author that it’s likely that none of this is true in any way.
 I do have one rule with fiction, however, and this might fall under the agent’s note.
 It is that I do not exaggerate my main character’s prowess to the point that he is an Indiana Jones character with little in the way of vulnerabilities.
 My main characters make mistakes, and they are wrong.
 I don’t do this to follow some elitist agent’s guidelines, I just find flawed characters more interesting.
 It’s why I’ve always preferred Batman to Superman.
 The males characters I write about are as flawed as the females.
 Some might consider the latter a violation of current cultural edicts to the point of being a political statement, but if said flaws are honest and integral to the character, who is being more political the author or those who oppose the idea that an individual might have flaws?
 Perhaps the agent should’ve included some variation of the word exaggeration.
 Without that word, the agent is condemning about 99.9999% of the world of fiction.